-Gray to dark-gray vesicular basalt flows of the Snake River Group overlie much of the silicic volcanic rocks in the benchlands and also occur at or near the surface in the western part of the area, west of Henrys Fork (fig. 2).
+Gray to dark-gray vesicular basalt flows of the Snake River Group overlie much of the silicic volcanic rocks in the benchlands and also occur at or near the surface in the western part of the area, west of Henrys Fork (pl.
+1).
 Basalt also underlies the alluvial deposits in the central lowland part of the area.

-Most of the basalt underlying the Rexburg Bench originated from the buttes shown on the geologic map (fig. 2).
+Most of the basalt underlying the Rexburg Bench originated from the buttes shown on the geologic map (pl.
+1).
 Individual flows appear to have an areal extent of only a few square miles.
-Outcrops and well logs show that much of the basalt underlying the benchlands is only one flow thick, except in a topographic low near Newdale and in the southwest part of the Rexburg Bench.
-In those two places, the aggregate thickness of the flows is several tens to several hundreds of feet.
-At the buttes the basalt is a few hundred feet thick, but it thins rapidly away from the vents and is a few feet thick at the edges of the flows.
+Outcrops and well logs show that much of the basalt underlying the benchlands is only one flow thick, except in a topographic low near Newdale and in the southwestern part of the Rexburg Bench.
+In those two places the aggregate thickness of the flows is several tens to several hundreds of feet.
+At the buttes the basalt is a few hundred feet thick, but it thins rapidly away from the vents and is only a few feet thick at the edges of the flows.
+Much of the basalt on the Rexburg Bench is above the water table.

-Basalt of the Snake River Group, of unknown but great thickness, underlies the lowlands and is a part of the series of flows which, with associated alluvium, constitutes the Snake Plain aquifer (Mundorff, and others, 1964, p.
+Basalt of the Snake River Group, of unknown but great thickness, underlies the lowland and is a part of the series of flows which, with associated alluvium, constitutes the Snake Plain aquifer (Mundorff and others, 1964, p.
 142).
-Basalt underlies much of the alluvium in the St. Anthony-Rexburg area at depths of as much as 300 feet (fig. 2), but west of the irrigated area, it is only thinly mantled by windblown deposits, and in many places it is exposed at the surface.
-In the thinly mantled area, alluvial deposits as much as 140 feet thick underlie the uppermost flow.
+This basalt underlies much of the alluvium in the St. Anthony-Rexburg area at depths of as much as 300 feet (pl.
+1).

+In the basalt plain west of the irrigated district, the basalt is only thinly mantled by windblown deposits and, in many places, is exposed at the surface.
+In the thinly mantled area, the uppermost flow, which is younger than the basalt of the Snake Plain aquifer, overlies alluvial deposits that are as much as 140 feet thick.
+Also, much of the basalt between Ashton and St. Anthony is veneered with silt, sand, and gravel that probably does not exceed 25 feet in thickness.

 In general, the basalt underlying the Snake River Plain is an excellent aquifer, but not all parts of it are equally permeable.
 The major water-bearing zones in the basalt occur at the contacts between flows, where open spaces and rubbly zones at the top of one flow were not filled completely by the succeeding flow.
-Scoriaceous materials, cinders, and gravel also add to the peremeability of the interflow zones.
-Water-bearing interflow zones occur primarily where two or more lava flows occur in succession.
-At some places along the margins of the alluvium, where individual basalt flows interfinger with fine-grained sediments, the basalt is not a good aquifer.
-However, where 100 feet or more of basalt is penetrated below the water table, wells generally yield several thousand gallons per minute with only a few feet of drawdown.
+Scoriaceous materials, cinders, and gravel also add to the permeability of the interflow zones.
+Waterbearing interflow zones occur primarily where two or more lava flows occur in succession.
+Where individual basalt flows interfinger with fine-grained sediments, the basalt is not a good aquifer.
+However, where 100 feet or more of basalt is penetrated below the water table, wells generally yield 2,000-3,000 gpm with drawdowns of 1-10 feet.